 Background pattern

-About the medication
+About the medicine

 Introduction

-Procoralan 5 mg Film-Coated Tablets
+Procoralan 5 mg film-coated tablets

-Procoralan 7.5 mg Film-Coated Tabletsivabradina
+Procoralan 7.5 mg film-coated tabletsivabradine

-Read this leaflet carefully before you start taking this medicine, as it contains important information for you.
+Read the entire patient information carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this patient information, as you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only.
-Do not pass it on to others even if they have similar symptoms, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, talk to your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this patient information.
 See section 4.

 2. How to take Procoralan